vitalab/vitalab.github.io/pruning-acceleration/_posts/2018-10-04-predicting-parameters.md

 # Choice of dictionnary

-* Train an single-layer unsupervised model and use the learned features as a dictionnary.
+* Train a single-layer unsupervised model and use the learned features as a dictionnary.
 * Use Fourier or wavelet bases.
 * Use kernel ridge regression to predict filter weights from a small subset of known weights values.
 A good kernel for first-layer features is the exponential kernel, since natural images are smooth.